agrc/gis.utah.gov/_posts/2021-02-19-intergenerational-poverty.md

 ### Poverty and Place
 {: .text-left}

 We now know that poverty and place are connected.
-[Numerous studies](https://www.nytimes.com/2015/05/04/upshot/an-atlas-of-upward-mobility-shows-paths-out-of-poverty.html) point to evidence showing that place matters a great deal to an individual’s economic outlook.
+Numerous [studies](https://www.nytimes.com/2015/05/04/upshot/an-atlas-of-upward-mobility-shows-paths-out-of-poverty.html) point to evidence showing that place matters a great deal to an individual’s economic outlook.
 This is particularly true for children.

-Moreover, [research](http://www.equality-of-opportunity.org/images/nbhds_exec_summary.pdf) shows that children growing up in poverty are more likely to remain in poverty.
-But, children who move -particularly before their teenage years- to neighborhoods with more opportunity have a much better chance of breaking the cycle.
+[Research](http://www.equality-of-opportunity.org/images/nbhds_exec_summary.pdf) also shows that children growing up in poverty are more likely to remain in poverty.
+But, children who move to neighborhoods with more opportunity (particularly before their teenage years) have a much better chance of breaking the cycle.

-This tells us two things: that neighborhoods play a significant role in the pattern of [intergenerational poverty](https://jobs.utah.gov/edo/intergenerational/index.html) and that neighborhoods with better services and more opportunities provide residents a greater chance to succeed.
+This tells us two things - that neighborhoods play a significant role in the pattern of [intergenerational poverty](https://jobs.utah.gov/edo/intergenerational/index.html) and that neighborhoods with better services and more opportunities provide residents a greater chance to succeed.

 While it might be possible for some families to relocate to better areas, it’s more practical to improve services in underserved neighborhoods.